mity/md4c/README.md

 The two situations (word boundary detection and link reference matching) where MD4C has to understand Unicode are handled as specified by the following rules:

-* If preprocessor macro `MD4C_USE_UTF8` is defined, MD4C assumes UTF-8
+* If preprocessor macro `MD4C_USE_UTF8` is defined, MD4C assumes UTF-8 for the
-  for word boundary detection and case-folding.
+  word boundary detection and for the case-insensitive matching of link labels.

-  Also, this is the default behavior when none of these macros is explicitly used.
+  When none of these macros is explicitly used, this is the default behavior.

 * On Windows, if preprocessor macro `MD4C_USE_UTF16` is defined, MD4C uses `WCHAR` instead of `char` and assumes UTF-16 encoding in those situations.